 GSAS-Leadership Alliance Summer Research Program

-***Please note: the 2020 Summer Research Program will be conducted virtually due to the ongoing coronavirus pandemic.
+Please note: The 2021 Summer Research Program may be conducted virtually due to the ongoing coronavirus pandemic.

 The aim of the program is to foster a deeper knowledge of the field in question, to hone skills that are necessary for success in doctoral study, and to encourage students to pursue academic careers.
 SRP does not offer preparation for the professional schools (e.g., business, education, engineering, journalism, medical, law, and social work).